crgarcia12/electronics-homeassistant-lightscontroll/README.md

 # How does it work?
 ## Mains sensing
 Section under development.
+In here there will be a detailed description on how Mains is detected.
 Few teaser pictures:
 ![board-pcb-3d](PCB/schematics-v20/readme-media/osc-sens-switch-on.jpg)
 ![board-pcb-3d](PCB/schematics-v20/readme-media/osc-sens-switch-on.jpg)
 ![board-pcb-3d](PCB/schematics-v20/readme-media/osc-sens-switch-off.jpg)